Loading...

 Many HOAs charge illegal fines that exceed Oregon statutory limits.
 Upload your notice to verify it complies with fine caps, procedure requirements, and lien laws.

-There is no statewide dollar cap on HOA fines in Oregon.
-However, fines must be authorized by governing documents and comply with strict procedural requirements (ORS 94.630): written notice, 30-day cure period, board hearing.
-Many fines are invalidated not because they exceed a dollar limit, but because the HOA violated these procedural requirements.
+Read More →There is no statewide dollar cap on HOA fines in Oregon.
+However, fines must be authorized by the governing documents and comply with ORS 94.630: a fine schedule delivered to owners, notice, and an opportunity to be heard.
+Many fines are invalidated not because they exceed a dollar limit, but because the HOA skipped these procedural steps.
+(There is no statutory 30-day cure period — any cure deadline comes from your governing documents.)

-No. Oregon requires judicial foreclosure, meaning the HOA must file a lawsuit in circuit court.
-This provides significant homeowner protection: judges review the case, you can assert defenses, and the process takes 12+ months.
-This contrasts with non-judicial states where HOAs can foreclose in 3-4 months without court involvement.
+No. Oregon requires judicial foreclosure of an HOA assessment lien (ORS 94.709 / 94.719), meaning the HOA must file a lawsuit in circuit court.
+This provides significant homeowner protection: a judge reviews the case, you can assert defenses, and the process takes far longer than a nonjudicial sale.
+This contrasts with nonjudicial states where HOAs can foreclose in a few months without court involvement.

 Yes.
 If you can document that similar violations by other residents were not fined, this violates the board's duty to enforce rules uniformly.
 Selective enforcement is a strong defense that can invalidate the fine or result in settlement.
 Oregon courts take equal enforcement seriously.